afr741/reminderpro/README.md

 - a nice little app which allows you to know what you need to do and when you need to do.
 - built using ReactJS, Redux, bootstrap and sfcookies.
+- You can try the app at https://react-reminderpro.netlify.com/

 ## Getting Started